Darren-and-Boon-Juey/GameApp/README.md

 Legal Game Companion is a telegram bot developed by Darren and Boon Juey during Hack&Roll 2022.

-It servesas a blackjack card counter and probability calculator, as well as a mahjong tile tracker for beginners.
+It serves as a blackjack card counter and probability calculator, as well as a mahjong tile tracker for beginners.

 ### Built With